Background Image for Header: backpage background

 Preliminary consultation is always free and involves meeting with the director or appropriate faculty affiliates with expertise related to your organization and programs in order to clearly specify your evaluation and research needs.
 This preliminary consultation allows PERC to identify a range of ways our expertise can help you meet your goals.
 You can then determine which additional services will best serve your needs.

 Extramural Funding Proposal Collaboration

-Extramural funding proposal collaboration is free when offered after preliminary consultation.
-Such an offer will be made if the director and appropriate faculty affiliates determine your project has potential to attract external funding.
-PERC will collaborate with you on the funding application and will take the lead in crafting an evaluation design and writing all evaluation components of your proposal.
+PERC staff will collaborate with you on your funding application and will take the lead in crafting an evaluation design and writing of all evaluation components of your proposal.

 Continuing consultation includes working collaboratively with a seasoned evaluation professional to identify appropriate evaluation models, identify existing measures for needs assessment, process, and product evaluation, and overall evaluation design including developing timelines to guide data collection, analysis, formative feedback loops, and summative report generation.
 This includes ongoing consultation and support as needed for revision to initial plan and identification of other support modules that may be beneficial.
 Evaluation professional will collaborate face-to-face and/or at a distance as needed to fully support development and ongoing modifications of a robust evaluation plan that meets the needs of the client.

 Measurement / Instrument Development: In cases where existing needs assessments or measures of process and/or product criteria do not exist,PERCcan develop original measurement instruments.
 This includes initial development, review by content experts, pilot testing, and revision based on expert and pilot test data analyses.